The NanoVer protocol

 NanoVer provides three services: the state service, the trajectory service, and the command service.
 While none of these services are strictly mandatory, some features expect two or three services to cooperate.

-The state service maintains a state that is shared between the server and one or more clients.
+The state service coordinates a shared data store that is shared between the server and one or more clients.
 The state is presented as a key-value store; users can subscribe to updates to the state, send updates themselves, and request exclusive write access to some keys.
 This service is used to: share the position of the users’ avatars, send users’ interactions with molecular systems, and share the molecular representations.
 It can be used to send any arbitrary data to the server and to the clients.

 The trajectory service allows the server to broadcast the state of a simulation to the clients.
 It sends frames to the clients at the requested frame rate.